A continuous multiple hypothesis testing framework for optimal exoplanet detection: Conclusion

 \subsection{Exoplanets and astronomy}

 For the detection of exoplanets with radial velocities, instead of using the Bayes factor to determine the number of planets, it is more advantageous to proceed as follows.
 We define $\Delta \omega = 2\pi/T_{obs}$ where $T_{obs}$ is the observational time-span, and a grid of tightly spaced frequencies $\omega_k$ which defines a collection of intervals $I_k = [\omega_k -\Delta \omega/2, \omega_k -\Delta \omega/2 ]$.
-One has to evaluate the posterior probability to have a planet with frequency in $I_k$ (TIP) or the FIP = 1-TIP, which is computationally challenging \citep{nelson2020}.
-The next step is to select the maximum number $n^\star$ of disjoint intervals with a FIP satisfying Eq. \eqref{eq:criterionFIP_fixed}.
+One has to evaluate the posterior probability to have a planet with frequency in $I_k$ (TIP) or the FIP = 1-TIP, which is computationally challenging~\citep{nelson2020}.
+The next step is to select the maximum number $n^\star$ of disjoint intervals with a FIP satisfying Eq.~\eqref{eq:criterionFIP_fixed}.
+We provide a Python example\footnote{ Available in supplementary material~\citep{hara2023_supp_code}, and \url{https://github.com/nathanchara/FIP}.}.

-For other observational technique the procedure is the same.
-If a correct detection is defined as one of the parameters being in a certain region, one must compute the posterior probability to have a planet with parameters in this region marginalised on the number of planets.
+For other exoplanet observation techniques, if a correct detection is defined as one of the parameters being in a certain region, the optimal procedure is the same.
 Additional work is needed to make our framework computationally tractable for transits, imaging and microlensing, where datasets are typically much more voluminous.
 It will also be interesting to test the method in other contexts, such as the detection of gamma ray emissions \citep[e.g.][]{geringersameth2015}.

 To detect exoplanets, different models are compared to each other (different number of planets, different noise models).
 The present work gives a criterion with optimality properties once a set of alternative models have been considered.
 So far, whether the ensemble of alternatives considered is plausible, or if all the alternatives are poor, is almost never addressed.
-In Section \ref{sec:mopen}, we propose a method to tackle this question, based on the predictive distribution.
+In Section~\ref{sec:mopen}, we propose a method to tackle this question, based on the predictive distribution.
 Such tests are to be refined in future work.